angelandy1909/skill-assessment-agent/README.md

 - Analyze the job description using Groq.
 - Detect hard skills and soft skills separately.
 - Calculate overall fit, ability fit, and personality fit.
-- Generate a clear paragraph summary of missing skills and organizational fit.
+- Generate a clear paragraph summary of candidate fit.
+- Add detailed explanations for scoring, job description understanding, resume profiling, and skill-gap reasoning.
 - Generate assessment questions.
 - Build a personalized learning plan.
+- Recommend learning resources with **free** and **paid** labels.

 ## Why hard skills and soft skills both matter
-- **Hard skills** are technical, measurable abilities such as Python, SQL, data analysis, or dashboarding.
+- **Hard skills** are technical, measurable abilities such as Python, SQL, data analysis, dashboards, or Gen AI.
 - **Soft skills** are behavioral and interpersonal qualities such as teamwork, communication, adaptability, and collaboration.
 - Hard skills show whether the candidate can do the work.
 - Soft skills show whether the candidate can work well in the team and company culture.